You are my army and I would command

 And bury them underwater

-We'll gather up the family and
+We'll gather up the family now

 Display our diseased organs

-We'll celebrate tonight
+We'll call it pride; we'll celebrate tonight

-So color me stunned
+And color my stunned

-And wake the children when done
+And wake the children when I'm done

 And put the details in a jar